HopeAI-DS-AI/Week-1---Travel-Path/README.md

-# Week 1 - Travel-Path
+# Week 1 - Travel Path

 Before learning to build AI tools, first understand the world behind it.